exercism/website-copy/tracks/csharp/exercises/space-age/mentoring.md

 ### Common suggestions

-- _In case_ values of each indivdual orbital period is defined in a variable, these should be defined as _const_.
+- _In case_ the values of each individual orbital period are defined in a variable, that variable should be defined as _const_.

 - The internal parameter (storing the number of seconds) should be a readonly member, initialized in the constructor.